Undercover investigator able to smuggle blades, drugs into NYC jails: watchdog

 “Three years after a DOI undercover investigation demonstrated serious flaws in DOC security screening, the problems remain,” DOI Commissioner Mark Peters said in a statement, referring to the city Department of Correction.

-DOC commissioner Cynthia Braun said the department had made progress in enhancing jail security.
+DOC commissioner Cynthia Brann said the department had made progress in enhancing jail security.

 “Notably, DOI didn’t find fault with our policy but urged us to better apply our procedures which we are committed to doing, and we have already begun implementing significant reforms,” she said in a statement.